epfl-ada/ada-2023-project-bavmaresearch/README.md

 ### Part 1: Define the metrics

-**Step 1:** We need to define the measures of success.
-Several indicators could work: number of awards (Oscar, César, etc.), film revenues, reviews, IMDb scores, etc.
+**Step 1:** We need to define how we can measure the success score and what success means.
+Based on the enriched datasets, several indicators could work: number of awards (Oscar, César, etc.), box office, reviews, IMDb scores, etc (cf. jupyter notebok).

-**Step 2:** Since we want to compare films across genres, we need to analyze the distribution of genres across the database.
+**Step 2:** As we want to compare films based on the different types of genre, we need to analyze the distribution of genres across the database.
 We also need to select which genres to focus on (accroding to the availability of the data).

 **Step 3:** We should do the same as the step 2 but for the location.
-If we keep only the countries, we will have too few data per countries, so we need to define bigger location like mainland.
+If we only keep the countries, we will have too few data per country, so we need to define bigger location such as mainland.

-**Step 4:** We have to select the other parameters that could be relevant like:
+**Step 4:** We have to select the other parameters that could also be relevant like:
-- Latent personas (from Learning Latent Personas of Film Characters, David Bamman Brendan O’Connor Noah A. Smith): personnas in a successfull action movie will differ from those in a successfull romantic comedy.
+- Latent personas (from Learning Latent Personas of Film Characters, David Bamman Brendan O’Connor Noah A. Smith): personnas in a successful action movies will differ from those in a successful romantic comedy.
 - Language
 - Movie runtime
 - Famous actors
 - Age/gender of actors
-- Plot of movies : analyzing popular themes (use NLP to extract a theme for each movie)
+- Plot of movies : analyzing popular themes (use of NLP to extract a theme for each movie)

 ### Part 2: Merge & Clean the data

 **Step 5:** Load the initial datasets and clean the  data.
-For example we need to have all the date in the same format, we delete the NaN, we clean the textual data and many other things to see in the notebook.
+For example we need to have all the date in the same format, we delete the NaN, we clean the textual data.
+We removed some unnecessary columns (movie ID, freebase ID).

 **Step 6:** Classify the genres and the mainland as defined in step 2 and 3.
 - For the list, we keep the top 10 genres in the dataset.
-- For the locations we map the country to its mainland (Europe, Asia, Africa, America, Oceania) and we make an exception for the USA because it already represents a huge proportion of the dataset.
+- For the locations we map the country to its mainland (Europe, Asia, Africa, America, Oceania, USA) and we make an exception for the USA because it already represents a huge proportion of the dataset.

 **Step 7:** Merge the additional datasets.
-We can do this thanks to the Wikipedia ID movie and the tconst.
+We merge based on release date, title, year and finally on IMDB ID in order to add the author of the film.
+As a final step, to add the inflation rate, we left merge on the year so that we can compare box office revenue.

 **Step 8:** Check the feasibility of the scientific questions by checking the data availability.
-For each questions, have we got enough data to answer it?
+For each question, have we got enough data to answer it?
 Plot some graphs that can explain/show the feasability.

 ### Part 3: Analysis

-**Step 8:** Answers to scientific questions in response to our problem.
+**Step 9:** Answers to scientific questions in response to our problem.
 This step is key for the analysis because it will highlight the parameters for the best movie according to a specific genre and location.

+**Step 10:** Implement a machine learning algorithm for pattern movie recognition with only 3 features : Main language, Main country and Movie run time.
+The idea is to find patterns between successful movies and to determine the importance of specific features.

-**Step 9:** Design an easy-to-use interface for the client.
-The user must be able to select the movie genre and the country where he want to produce the movie, and then we show him the important criteria for a successful film.
+**Step 11:** Design an easy-to-use interface for the client.
+The user must be able to select the movie genre and the country where he wants to produce the movie, and then we show him the important criteria for a successful film.

 ## Executed timeline